Five Ways Entrepreneurs Can Build Resilience For Tough Times

 The journey of entrepreneurship is that of constant change where companies experience challenges from inception to maturity.

-For instance, the number of employees will change, management strategies will change, technology will advance, and even the globe is transforming.
+For instance, the number of employees will change, management strategies will change, technology will advance, and even the globe will transform.
 Currently, tough economic times are amplifying these challenges.
 Clever entrepreneurs do not resist changes, but they embrace them.

 Resilience is the capacity to bounce back from setbacks and embrace unanticipated circumstances.
 Resilient entrepreneurs have made adapting to changes more accessible, preparing them for unforeseen situations.